Skip to main content

 const upscaler = new Upscaler()

-You can install specific models with NPM as well:
+We can install specific models with NPM as well:

 npm install @upscalerjs/esrgan-thick